-The bill introduces the Washington Uniform Custodial Trust Act, which establishes a comprehensive legal framework for the creation, management, and termination of custodial trusts.
-It defines essential terms such as "adult," "beneficiary," "custodial trustee," and "incapacitated," and allows for custodial trusts to be created through written transfers or declarations.
+The bill introduces the Washington Uniform Custodial Trust Act, establishing a comprehensive legal framework for the creation and management of custodial trusts in the state.
+It defines essential terms such as "adult," "beneficiary," "custodial trustee," and "incapacitated," and allows for custodial trusts to be formed through written transfers or declarations.
 The act delineates the powers and duties of custodial trustees, including the management of trust property, adherence to beneficiary directions when not incapacitated, and the maintenance of accurate records.
-It also addresses the procedures for terminating custodial trusts, managing multiple beneficiaries, and the responsibilities of custodial trustees in cases of incapacity.
+It also outlines procedures for terminating custodial trusts, managing multiple beneficiaries, and addressing the responsibilities of custodial trustees in cases of incapacity.

 Statutes affected: Original Bill: 11.135.010